AI4Finance-Foundation/FinRL-Meta/README.md

 ● Completeness and universal:

+  Different markets;

-  Different markets ○Various data sources (API, Excel, etc)○User-friendly variables (complete and allow user-define): may use heritage of class
+  Various data sources (API, Excel, etc)○User-friendly variables (complete and allow user-define): may use heritage of class

 ● Flexibility and extensibility: Inheritance might be helpful here